 Brokerage companies typically come in three varieties: full-service brokerages, discount brokerages and robo-advisors.

-Full-service brokerages employ stock brokers to execute trades and provide advice for brokerage clients.
+Full-service brokerages employ stockbrokers to execute trades and provide advice for brokerage clients.
 Discount brokerages are generally online platforms that allow investors to apply for their own brokerage accounts and execute trades independently.
-Robo-advisors are automated investment platforms for passive investors who want their portfolio managed by an algorithm-driven electronic service.
+Robo-advisors are automated investment platforms for passive investors who want their portfolios managed by an algorithm-driven electronic service.

 Investors that want the guidance and expertise of a licensed trading professional may prefer to open an account at a full-service brokerage.
 Investors that want more control over the investment process may prefer a discount or online brokerage that allows them to place orders for their own trades.